The German St Nicholas Tradition- What is St Nicholas Day?

 How to Celebrate St Nicholas Day

-When I was a child we would put a pair of (CLEAN) shoes in front of the door on the evening of Dec 5.
-(Yes, clean… as a German kid, I learned to polish shoes at an early age).
-I would find treats and small presents in my shoes when I woke up on the 6th.
-Sometimes there would be Chocolate in our Stockings (they were hung early, in anticipation of a visit by St. Nicholas).
+When I was a child, we would put a pair of (CLEAN) shoes in front of the door on the evening of December 5th.
+(Yes, clean as a German kid, I learned to polish shoes at an early age.)
+When I woke up on the 6th, I would find treats and small presents in my shoes.

 german st nicholas tradition